 21. 60% of failed attempts at First Contact Resolution (FCR) are due to an agent’s inability to access the right data.
 If you don’t give your agents the right data, issues will go unresolved and your customers will get frustrated. (source: Jive)

 22. 20-30% of call volume is about previously unresolved issues.
 Unresolved customer issues will come back to bite you later, clogging up your phone lines and taking up agent bandwidth. (source: Jive)

 23. 50% of call center managers said that they didn’t have enough automation in their contact center tools.
-To address this challenge, call center managers are using tools like Invoca for Sales, which automatically scores each inbound phone conversation. (source: Deloitte)
+To address this challenge, call center managers are using tools like Invoca automated call QA, which automatically scores each inbound phone conversation. (source: Deloitte)

 24. Call center managers said the biggest challenge that stops them from harnessing their strategic investments is “integration with existing systems.”
 It’s critical that when you onboard a new contact center tool, like conversation intelligence, you ensure that it integrates with the other technology tools in your stack. (source: Deloitte)